-Students are reminded that it is illegal to purchase cigarettes and e-cigarettes when under the age of eighteen.
-In cases of reasonable suspicion of possession of cigarettes and other tobacco products or e-cigarettes, the School reserves the right to search students' possessions in line with the Search Policy and test in line with the testing procedures outlined in the policy 'Drugs and Illegal Substances'.

-Punishments for the possession or use of banned products, including e-cigarettes, smoking or vaping, both in and out of School while in our care, will usually be as follows:

-- a) For a first offence the student will be given a School detention, gated for one week, and her parents will be informed.
-The student will be sent to the Health Centre for advice on giving up smoking. - b) For a second offence, the student will be given a Saturday detention, gated for two weeks, and her parents will be informed.
-The student will again be sent to the Health Centre for advice on giving up smoking. - c) Any subsequent offence will be treated individually as a major disciplinary offence.

-If a student is found to have been smoking inside a building, the sanctions are likely to be increased.
-Any student found with another person who is smoking will be deemed to be complicit in the breaking of the rule and will face the same or similar sanctions.
+- 50. Students are reminded that it is illegal to purchase cigarettes, vapes and e-cigarettes when under the age of eighteen.
+In cases of reasonable suspicion of possession of cigarettes and other tobacco products or e-cigarettes, the School reserves the right to search students' possessions in line with the Search Policy and test in line with the testing procedures outlined in the policy 'Drugs and Illegal Substances'. - 51.
+Punishments for the possession or use of banned products, including e-cigarettes, smoking or vaping, both in and out of School while in our care, in School uniform or in transit to or from the School, will usually be as follows: - 51.1.
+For a first offence the student will be given a Saturday detention and her parents will be informed.
+The student will be sent to the Health Centre for advice on giving up smoking. - 51.2.
+For a second offence, the student will be suspended for two days, and her parents will be informed.
+The student will again be sent to the Health Centre for advice on giving up smoking. - 51.3.
+Any subsequent offence will be treated individually as a major disciplinary offence. - 52.
+If a student is found to have been smoking inside a building, the sanctions are likely to be increased. - 53.
+Any student found with another person who is smoking or vaping will be deemed to be complicit in the breaking of the rule and will face the same or similar sanctions.